gosukiwi/tweenr/README.md

 A tiny (3~kb minimized, 1.3~kb min+gzip) property tween library.
 Use this to easily tween values!

+## Why
+There are a lot of animation libraries out there, but they are bloated and have dependencies. jQuery works fine most of the time unless you want to animate complex CSS properties or just want a "ticker".
+CreateJS provides a tween library but it requires EaselJS or a custom ticker implementation.
+Tweenr was designed to just work and abstract from rendering so you can use any library you want for that, or even create your own implementation on top of tweenr.

 ## Usage
 Tweenr is a tweening library which "animates" sets of properties in an easy manner.
 It's abstracted from rendering, so you can use it for pretty much